Ananya-Krishna/Adversarial_AI_Attacks/README.md

 ## Adversarial Techniques

-This repository covers a breadth of adversarial techniques and defenses for ML attacks.
-Various code implementations.
+This repository covers a breadth of adversarial techniques and defenses for ML attacks with a few select code implementations.
 This is a highly comprehensive resource meant for **educational purposes** but not an exhaustive list (created Summer 2025).

 ______